The Complete Guide to Nursing Programs

 - A Traditional BSN: The traditional BSN is best suited to those who do not already hold a Bachelor’s degree and who isn’t a registered nurse.

 - RN to BSN: If you hold an Associate’s Degree and are a registered nurse, then bridging programs are available where you can add this degree through an RN to BSN.
+Find out details here.

 Master of Science in Nursing (MSN)

-To enroll in an MSN program, most courses require you to be a registered nurse already.
+Most courses require you to be a registered nurse to enroll in an MSN program.
 However, there are programs called Master’s Entry to Nursing Practice (MENP) or Accelerated MSN.
-These are open to students with a Bachelor’s degree in fields other than nursing.

-A Master of Science in Nursing will provide nurses with a skillset and knowledge of a range of advanced nursing disciplines.
+A Master of Science in Nursing will provide nurses with a skillset and knowledge of various advanced nursing disciplines.
 This means that upon graduation, a variety of roles is available.
-These can include advisory roles, hands-on patient care, and roles that involve research and technology.

 If, after graduation, you are interested in direct patient care, there are four main areas in which you can specialize.
 An MSN prepares you for: